-Q.-In what respect do you consider these last manifestations, as strengthening the
+Q.-In what respect do.you consider these last manifestations, as strengthening the evidence?

-A.-Let us group the evidence of the last séance.
-Hearing (two peculiar kinds of sounds,-knocking and hand-spatting); seeing (luminous hands); force coupled with method (the untying of the ropes); intelligence coupled with memory (in the giving of names).
-On the other hand the intelli-gence manifesting could hear, see and understand.
-Here we have quite a per cent. of man's faculties for obtaining knowledge, hence we have the right to infer that the phenomena were caused by spirits.
+A .- Let us group the evidence of the last Hearing (two peculiar kinds of sounds,-knocking and hand-spatting); se ing (luminous hands); force coupled method (the untying of the ropes); intelli-gence coupled with memory (in the giving of names).
+On the other hand the intelligence manifesting could hear, see and understand.
+Here we have quite a per ceat. of man's faculties for obtaining knowledge. bence we have the right to infer that the phenomena were caused by spirits.
 We are all spirits.
-You as a spirit have a natural all spirits.
 You as a spirit have a natural body.
 As a natural body you possess the senses of hearing, seeing, feeling, etc.; as a spirit you recognize certain principles, as love, truth, justice, etc. What you are is common to all humanity.
 Teaching may be called unfolding the mind.
 The mind is susceptible of infinite unfoldment.
-As warmth, moisture, air and sunlight open the flower, so the presentation of truths to the mind, unfolds it.
-As beautiful scenes in nature please the eye, so good acts and in nature please the eye, so good acts and noble deeds please the mind. i pity the ignorant mind (for it is ignorant) that can see no good in "Modern Spiritualism."
+As warmth, moisture, air and sunlight open the flower, so the presentation of truths to the mind, unfolds it .
+As beautiful scenes the mind, unfolds it.
+As beautiful scenes in nature please the eye, so good acts and noble deeds please the mind.
+I pity the ignorant mind (for it is ignorant) that can see no good in "Modern Spiritualism."
 To the man who understands even in a degree the philosophy of spiritual intercourse, it is joy unspeakable.
 It is consolation to the afflicted, rest to the weary, bread of life to the hungry soul who craves for something besides blind faith in lifeless dogmas.
-It is a resurrection from dead selfishness to a life of self-denial, from a hell of doubt to a heaven of knowledge.
-Q.-After all I don't believe that the spirits of departed friends caused the phenomепа?
+It is a resurrection from dead selfishness to a life of self-denial, from a hell of doubt, to a heaven of knowledge.

+Q.-After all I don't believe that the spirits of departed friends caused the phenomena?

 A.-My dear sir, you could not if you wanted to.

 Q.-Why?

-Jeens of Namareth.
+Jesus of Nazareth.